 Side-mounted thumb balls allow all three grips to be used and everything in between due to a traditional button layout.
 Top-mounted finger balls tend to force you into a specific grip type but ambidextrous control.
 As trackballs are stationary, the ease of use will be related to the shape of the device and the smoothness of the bearings.
-Trackballs tend to solve the issue of stretching too far from the centre.
+Trackballs tend to solve the issue of stretching too far from the center.

 The Ideal Gaming Mouse

 The right mouse and mouse grip are crucial for comfortable and reliable gaming.
-Which mouse and grip you choose will typically relate to your playstyle and character role; this includes aiming, flicking, and weapon technique.
+Which mouse and grip you choose will typically relate to your play style and character role; this includes aiming, flicking, and weapon technique.

-Vertical mice are better for arm-aimers.
+Vertical mice are better for arm aimers.

 Can you game with an Ergonomic Vertical Mouse?
 Of course, but you have to find the proper grip first.
 Vertical mice tend to work best with palm and claw grips.
 As we’ve established above, this tends to be because of a lack of downward force needed for control and stability, especially while aiming and clicking.

-Both arm and wrist aiming are possible, but using your wrist may feel strange at first if you aren’t used to a more ergonomic mouse.
+Both arm and wrist aiming are possible, but using your wrist may feel strange if you aren’t used to a more ergonomic mouse.
 Palm grip and arm-aiming will feel just as natural on a vertical mouse, especially for snipers and hit-scan players.

 Flicking may initially seem awkward but is more straightforward with lighter vertical mice.
 The vertical orientation may make flicking feel fatiguing for your wrist.
 Arm/elbow flickers at high sensitivity will have no issues.